wfarelt/BasureroSmart/README.md

 GRANT ALL PRIVILEGES ON DATABASE basurero_prod TO wfarel;
 GRANT ALL PRIVILEGES ON SCHEMA public TO wfarel;
 ALTER SCHEMA public OWNER TO wfarel;
-ALTER DATABASE nombasurero_prod OWNER TO wfarel;
+ALTER DATABASE basurero_prod OWNER TO wfarel;

 \q